jyotidawla/CreditCard/README.md

 ]
 ```
 - A is unique generated public user Id
-- X is alphabets in name
+- X is alphabets in first name
 - Y is the alphabets in last name
 - Z is the digits of initial balance.